 The man who rescues Lotus is a more sympathetic and attractive, if somewhat flawed figure, his credentials less than impeccable yet acceptable enough for the purpose of the narrative.
-Cultivating a bohemian look with a ponytail and goatee, Bing abandons the pressure-cooker world of shady business-dealing to become a freelance photographer in Shenzhen, a city with a vibrant sex trade.
-He is fascinated by the female nude, and lives in shabby neighbor-hoods to try to get in the good graces of sex workers he can persuade to photograph.
+Cultivating a bohemian look with a ponytail and goatee, Bing abandons the pressure-cooker world of shady business-dealings to become a freelance photographer in Shenzhen, a city with a vibrant sex trade.
+He is fascinated by the female nude, and lives in shabby neighborhoods to try to get in the good graces of sex workers he can persuade to photograph.
 Lotus at first refuses but feeling indebted to him after he bails her out from the police, she poses for him.
 If this might seem to represent a kind of prostitution, there is a key difference.
 At no point during his sojourn in Shenzhen’s underbelly does he ever compromise his principles and pay for sex, even massage, with any of the women he intermingles with.
 “A decent man with his own firm moral grounding and clear conscience,” he refuses to cross the line and exploit a woman sexually, least of all Lotus.
 He has by now fallen for her, and she reciprocates.
 When they do finally make love, it’s untainted by any history of monetary exchange.
-Accordingly, Bing is portrayed as a physically attractive enough figure, and grows more so over time as he matures spiritually: “Now, in his middle age, his body had filled out and he felt more comfortable with his more sturdy, sophisticated appearance.
+Accordingly, Bing is portrayed as a physically attractive enough figure, and—as a direct consequence—grows more so over time as he matures spiritually: “Now, in his middle age, his body had filled out and he felt more comfortable with his more sturdy, sophisticated appearance.
 And one day soon his ex-wife would realize how she had underestimated him.”